Updated: November 09, 2022

-On the other hand, if the garden soil under the raised bed contains good soil mix, you can grow tomatoes in a raised bed around 12 inches’ height.
+On the other hand, if the garden soil under the raised bed contains good soil mix, you can grow tomatoes in a raised bed of around 12 inches.

-It’s quite unusual to expect the perfect soil for growing tomatoes everywhere.
-Different planting zone got different types of soil and most of the soil does not contain the perfect combination.
+It’s unusual to expect the perfect soil for growing tomatoes everywhere.
+Different planting zones have different soil types; most ground contains a different combination.

 So you need modifications to turn the soil fit for growing tomatoes.

-Sandy soil cannot hold the water for a longer period of time and drain out quickly.
-Besides, it means doesn’t contain necessary soil nutrients.
+Sandy soil cannot hold the water for an extended time and drain out quickly.
+Besides, it means it doesn’t contain the necessary soil nutrients.

-As a result, tomatoes rundown from the required nutrients and need quick watering.
+As a result, tomatoes are rundown from the required nutrients and need quick watering.

-Besides, good quality compost will provide the necessary nutrients and moisturizing the soil.
+Besides, good quality compost will provide the necessary nutrients and moisturize the soil.

-Turning your rocky soil into a nice garden patch is not very difficult but a little bit tricky.
-Most of the gardeners lose their hope of gardening when facing rocky soil.
+Turning your rocky soil into a lovely garden patch is relatively easy but tricky.
+Unfortunately, most gardeners lose their hope of gardening when facing rocky soil.

 First of all, select the area where you want to grow tomatoes.
-Slice the total cultivable area into several small pieces to make the job easier.
+Then, slice the total cultivable area into several small pieces to make the job easier.

-Remove the large heavy rocks first from the selected areas.
-Move the surface rocks and other debris using a flat rake.
+Remove the large, heavy rocks first from the selected areas.
+Then, move the surface rocks and other debris using a flat rake.

-Start tilling the area using a rototiller carefully to move out the large stones.
-Work slowly to save your equipment from damage and break down the soil around eight inches or deeper.
+Start tilling the area using a rototiller carefully to remove the large stones.
+Work slowly to save your equipment from damage and break down the soil around eight inches or more profoundly.

-After filtering and removing the larger stones from the soil add 3-4 inches layer of organic compost on it.
-Mix coconut fiber, old rotted manure, organic components, and till them well with the rototiller.
+After filtering and removing the larger stones from the soil, add a 3-4 inches layer of organic compost.
+Mix coconut fiber, old rotted manure, and organic components, and till them well with the rototiller.
 Do this several times for the best output.

-Plant dipper your tomato plants to develop a strong rooting system.
+Plant dipper your tomato plants to develop a solid rooting system.
 If you notice that your tomatoes keep dying, contact the nearest local extension center or nursery experts.

-Clay soil holds small particles and strong binding capacity which stops absorbing water.
-And, once absorbed retain it for a long time.
+Clay soil holds small particles and a solid binding capacity which stops absorbing water.
+And, once absorbed, retain it for a long time.

-To develop the soil condition, add necessary compost into the soil to provide nutrients and loosening the soil.
+To develop the soil condition, add the necessary compost to provide nutrients and loosen the dirt.

 Add coconut fiber or peat moss for good aeration.
 It also helps to improve soil pH and reduces the acidic level.

-For extreme hard soil add a part of sand to develop drainage system and proper aeration.
-Clay soil performs better in dry hot conditions.
+For tough soil, add a part of sand to develop a drainage system and proper aeration.
+Clay soil performs better in dry, hot conditions.

-Using limestone to raise low soil pH and make the soil less acidic.
-There are different types of limestone available out there and all of them work well to increase soil ph.
+Using limestone raises low soil pH and makes the soil less acidic.
+Different types of limestone are available out there, and all of them work well to increase soil ph.

-Apply lime a few inches down into the soil for getting better performance.
+Apply lime a few inches down into the soil to get better performance.

 Wood ash is an organic way to reduce the acidity of the soil.
-Dusting ½ inch of wood ash throughout the tomato plants and mixes it properly.
+Dusting ½ inch of wood ash throughout the tomato plants and mixing it properly.

 Sulfur is the most common way to amend alkaline soil.
 It is relatively cheap, easy, and safe to use.
-It can easily sprinkle over the soil to increase the soil acidity.
+In addition, it can quickly sprinkle over the ground to increase soil acidity.

 Sulfur is a slowly released element, so don’t apply more than 2 lb per 100 square feet at a time.

-Apply fertilizer which rich in ammonia, amino acids, or urea to acidify the soil.
+Apply a fertilizer rich in ammonia, amino acids, or urea to acidify the soil.

-Compost and organic matters are an important source of acidity.
-Applying regular compost and mulch over time can bring back the soil pH close the standard acidic level.
+Compost and organic matters are essential sources of acidity.
+Applying regular compost and mulch over time can bring the soil pH close to the standard acidic level.

-Till the soil overtime during soil preparation brings some major benefits.
+Till the soil overtime during soil preparation brings some significant benefits.
 Such as: